 We require all students to be on a MacBook made no earlier than 2017, capable of running the most recent operating system and with at least 8 GB of RAM.
-This is not something you need for the admissions process but you would be responsible for it on the first day of class.
-You do not need to buy any books or software though!
+This is not something you need for the admissions process but you will be responsible for it on the first day of class.
+You do not need to buy any books or software, though!
 Our custom curriculum is all online.
-The other cost to consider is transportation.
-Most students buy monthly passes to nearby garages.

-We have had students use Chapter 30, 35, and 33, as well as Vocational Rehabilitation Benefits to help cover their tuition costs for our web development and data science programs in San Antonio.
-After acceptance, you’ll work with our Financial Aid & Enrollment Manager who is our in-house School Certifying Official to see what benefits you have available to you and how those can fit into your tuition plan.
+We have had students use Chapter 30, 35, and 33, as well as Vocational Rehabilitation Benefits to help cover their tuition costs for our Web Development and Data Science programs.
+After acceptance, you’ll work with our Financial Aid & Enrollment Manager, who is our in-house School Certifying Official, to see what benefits you have available to you and how those can fit into your tuition plan.

 No, Pell Grants are designed for conventional educational institutions like colleges.
 We’re not college!

 Yes.
 We take a $1,000 deposit to lock in your space in the program.
 This is your registration deposit.
 If you end up not joining the class, this is refunded to you.
 If you do join the class, this goes towards your tuition payment.

-There’s no one-size-fits-all answer here, but generally, data scientists spend about 70% of their time on data wrangling, which is the phase of the pipeline that focuses on gathering, cleaning, and preparing data for use.
+There’s no one-size-fits-all answer here, but generally, data scientists spend about 70% of their time on data wrangling, which is the phase of the data science pipeline that focuses on gathering, cleaning, and preparing data for use.
 Another 30% of their time is spent on model development, and the remaining time is spent on post-deployment efforts like upkeep, visualizations, storytelling, etc.

 You’ll graduate with a full technical portfolio and professional portfolio.
 You’ll have a busy GitHub, Kaggle, and Data.World profile, as well as a number of projects from the classroom like visualizations, cleaned data sets, reports, presentations, models, and more.
 You’ll also complete a real-world capstone project, which will be great to present to employers.